massivepopcorneater/Gigapad/README.md

 # Gigapad
 A 9-key macropad that includes a LED for each key, a rotary encoder and a 0.91-inch OLED display.
+I made this project to challenge myself so that I can be better prepared to create real-world solutions and also I having a macropad with an OLED screen and a rotary encoder is pretty cool too.
+(Also for a soldering iron lol)

 Features: Gigapad – 9-Key Macropad with Rotary Encoder & OLED